-Despite his mother’s disapproval of his work and his own brother’s antagonistic history with the Japanese, Kang To continues to play by the colonist’s rules in hopes of becoming successful and bringing his family out of poverty.
+Despite his mother’s disapproval of his work and his brother’s antagonistic history with the Japanese, Kang To plays by the colonist’s rules in hopes of becoming successful and bringing his family out of poverty.
 However, a mysterious figure wearing a traditional Bridal Mask always seems to get in Kang To’s way.

 The Bridal Mask appears as a Zorro-like figure who protects the people from the Japanese colonists’ oppression and abuse of power.
 An unexpected turn event brings Kang To to cross paths with the mysterious Bridal Mask, changing his future and the nation’s history forever.
 (Source: MyDramaList)

 The series is also known as The Good Doctor.
-It’s about a 21st-century plastic surgeon Eun Soo gets kidnapped and brought 700 years in the past for her healing powers.
-Goryeo era bodyguard to the king General Choi Yeong is smart but a little naive, he almost never smiles.
-He faces conflicts with the female doctor Eun Soo, but soon feels attracted to her.
+It’s about a 21st-century plastic surgeon Eun Soo gets kidnapped and brought 700 years into the past for her healing powers.
+Goryeo-era bodyguard to king General Choi Yeong is brilliant but naive.
+He rarely smiles.
+He faces conflicts with the female doctor Eun Soo but soon feels attracted to her.
 (Source: MyDramaList)

 9. Arang and the Magistrate

-Lee Eun Oh, a noble’s son, arrives at a small village in search of his missing mother.
+Lee Eun Oh, a noble’s son, arrives at a small village searching for his missing mother.
 There, Arang, the ghost of a young woman that lost her memories of her past life, asks him to help her to figure out her identity and how she died.
 (Source: IMDb)

 10. Queen In Hyun’s Man